 I live in Erie, PA.
 I would like to purchase an TV antenna for my house.
 We have 4 various tv station transmitters in close proximity of my house (within 10-15 miles) But I would like to reach out and grab other cities such as Buffalo, Pittsburgh, Cleveland and Canadian stations (possible with my house high up in the city)

 My question… can I use a longer range TV antenna 50-80 mile range and still have be able to get the closer stations with no problems?

 You are correct a long range TV antenna is what you need.
 The TV signals from more distant Cities are reaching the area but the signals are weak.
-To receive both the local channels and have the best chance to receive some channels from the more distant locations I suggest The HD Stacker antenna.
-You will need an antenna rotor so your TV antenna can be turned to the appropriate direction.
-I would also suggest a Winegard AP 8700 antenna preamplifier.
+To receive both the local channels and have the best chance to receive some channels from the more distant locations I suggest The HD Stacker antenna >.
+You will need an rotor so your TV antenna can be turned to the appropriate direction.
+I would also suggest a LNA 200 antenna preamplifier >.

 If you have any more questions just let me know.